this post also features in offguardian

 perhaps most infamous for publishing a 50-page report claiming that the video footage of the Ghoutta massacre was faked, that the children suffocating to death had been kidnapped by rebels and were actually sleeping or “under anaesthesia”’.

 Jones provides no link to said report.
-My guess, and that’s all it can be, is he didn’t read beyond its introduction.
+My guess, and that’s all it can be, is he didn’t read beyond its introduction – if he even did that.
 And it is a difficult read; lengthy and detailed, with erratic ‘signposting’ of the significance of every factor it documents.
 The difficulties are compounded for a lay westerner by technical terms, Arab names and the misspellings and unorthodox syntax of a writer whose first language is not English.
 Moreover, the report was rushed out to counter jihadist accounts lapped up by western media bent on damning Assad in ways that, intended or not, prime us for further aggression in our name on the middle east.

 Related are two questions I’ve raised in other posts.
 What does Jones believe Damascus could gain from such an attack?
 Conversely, what is it that stops him seeing that the terrorists, with or without the complicity of western or Saudi intelligence services, had everything to gain from yet another false flag operation to justify further and more direct western intervention against the state they loathe for its multi-faith secularism, Washington for its “Arab communism”?